-Oakhill’s 2020 Read to Succeed challenge this year will be in remote mode.
+This is an annual whole school approach to reading.
 Students can read e-books, e-audiobooks, listen to podcasts, read a blog or even an interesting website as well as, of course, books.
 Any and all reading for pleasure counts as part of the program.

-We are also offering big rewards for reading.
+We offer students incentives for reading.
 Virtual badges can be earned to gain real life donuts, and students who complete the Principal’s Award, will attend the Principal’s Morning Tea later in the year.